 PLEASE NOTE: It can take several days to apply for and receive the Acknowledgement form from BAAQMD.
 Be sure to take this into account when planning your demolition project.

 To apply for a J Number, or for more information about the J Number process, please contact the Bay Area Air Quality Management District's Enforcement Division: (415) 749-4762.
-(BAAQMD's J Number form can be downloaded at BAAQMD.gov)
+BAAQMD's J Number form can be downloaded at BAAQMD.gov.
+BAAQMD also provides Compliance Tips and FAQs and Asbestos FAQs.

 The California Building Code (Section 105.1) requires that you obtain a permit before demolishing any building.